Floopert/CW2024/Readme.md

     LevelOne.java: removed TOTAL_ENEMIES & KILLS_TO_ADVANCE constant.
 Removed userHasReachedKillTarget() method.
 Added waveHasEnded() & allEnemiesKilled() methods. waveHasEnded() will check if the wave size left has reached 0. allEnemiesKilled() will check if all spawned enemies have been destroyed. spawnEnemyUnits() method is amended to keep spawning enemy as long as waveHasEnded() returns false AND the spawn probability is fulfilled. checkIfGameOver() method is amended to go to next level only if both waveHasEnded() & allEnemiesKilled() returns true.

+### added wave count remaining for relevant levels
+    Description: A counter displaying the wave count remaining for basic levels such as LevelOne is added.
+Boss levels do not have such wave count since it's not applicable.

+    LevelViewLevelOne.java: The waves remaining display is added in this class and the method call to add to scene is also defined here.
+A method updateWavesLeft() is also added to update the display if called.